My recommended drug/supplement stack

 Omega-6s are found in vegetable oils (e.g., sunflower, corn, and soybean oils), nuts, and seeds.
 The most common form is linoleic acid, which is converted into arachidonic acid, a precursor to pro-inflammatory molecules in the body.
 Omega-6s play a role in brain function and help maintain healthy skin and hair.

-Ideally, the omega-6 to omega-3 ratio should be around 4:1 or 1:1.
+I believe it’s largely a myth that the omega-6 to omega-3 ratio should be around 4:1 or 1:1.
+I don’t think omega-6 fatty acids are categorically bad for you.
+I think the best thing to do is just make sure you’re getting enough omega-3, and it’s easy to do.
 You can do your own omega-3 index test at home using the Omega Quant test, and you’re looking for a score from 8 to 12 percent.
 If you’re low, consider taking a supplement.
 I recommend omega-3 only.
-Don’t take omega-6 unless you know you need it.
 Omega-3 supplements can be based on fish oil or algae.
 Most of the products are similar and good, but I recommend you get omega-3 only, without any other vitamins, because you are probably getting other vitamins from other supplements, like Algaecal Plus.
+And, if you’re not low on omega-3s, you don’t need to take extra.

 Bioavailability counts.
 This doctor reports that algae-derived omega-3s are better absorbed than fish-oil based.
 If you have any other research on this, let me know.